 How to get there: take the 62 bus from Notre Dame – Museé to Col de Porte (last stop).
 This stop is right in front of the Musée de Grenoble, around the corner from the line B tram stop.
 I took the 11:20am bus there to arrive at Col de Porte around noon, eat a packed lunch before heading out, and was able to complete the hike and catch the 4pm bus back with about 15 minutes to spare.

 One nice thing is that the 62 bus is a city bus, and not a regional bus, so the fare is only 1,80€ if you buy the ticket in advance (it’s 2,00€ aboard the bus).
 I was actually able to take the tram to the bus stop, then use the same ticket for the #62—each ticket is valid for one hour, and you can make unlimited transfers in that hour.

 Before you go:

-- There is a little bit of climbing involved at the very top, but it’s manageable given the ropes attached to the boulders (see below photos).
+- There is a little bit of climbing involved at the very top, but it’s manageable given the ropes attached to the boulders (see above photos).

 - The trails near the summit can be pretty rocky, so bring good shoes.

 - It’s not totally clear where the trail begins—from the base of the mountain, you’ll see a flat trail going left, a middle trail, and the ski trail going straight up.
 You’ll want to take the middle trail, and you should see yellow signs for Chamechaude once you reach the forest.

-- This hike was my favorite and had serious “The Hills Are Alive” vibes towards the middle (see first photo of post and next photo below).
+- This hike was my favorite and had serious “The Hills Are Alive” vibes towards the middle (see first photo of post).
 The atmosphere changes rapidly, however, and the part near the summit can be very cloudy and chilly.

 2. Le Moucherotte (1901m)